Making a claim to an insurance provider can be stressful. Especially if it was your fault or could involve losing your ‘no claims’ bonus.

 2. Theft

-A theft claim doesn’t always involve having your entire car stolen.
+A theft claim doesn’t always mean your entire car was stolen.
 It could be that someone has smashed the window and taken your new upgraded stereo system or even spare change.

 A lot of newer vehicles now have keyless ignition or entry, we strongly recommend you investigate steps you can take to protect your vehicle.

-Whatever has been stolen, you’ll need to inform the police and get a crime reference number to be able to report it to your insurer.
+Inform the police and get a crime reference number to report whatever has been stolen to your insurer.

-The Citizens advice bureau suggest if it’s just your possessions that have been stolen from your vehicle, you might be able to choose between claiming on your home contents insurance or your vehicle insurance.
-This depends if the items stolen are covered on your home insurance and where your car was when it was broken into.
-You’ll have to check your policy documents to make sure this is the case.
+The Citizens Advice Bureau suggests you might be able to claim on either your home contents insurance or vehicle insurance if only your possessions were stolen from your vehicle.
+This depends on whether the stolen items are covered by your home insurance and where your car was when it was broken into.
+Check your policy documents to confirm.

 If you are looking for home insurance, head to Vavista Home Insurance page for a quote.